mathe-matician/zIRC/README.md

 ### Test cli client

 Note the test cli is just that, a testing tool.
-It doesn't accept high level user commands like `/msg` for `PRIVMSG` - it only accepts protocol commands directly.
+It doesn't accept high level user commands like `/msg` for `PRIVMSG` - it only accepts raw protocol commands directly.

+#### Docker compose use

+There is a test client that is spun up as part of the docker compose build.
+The advantage of using the docker compose client is that it makes it easier to test a multi-server environment where you can use the direct docker compose service name or docker network static ip.

+1. Exec into the test client container
+2. Run `node test_client.js` to start it
+3. Set the host name of the irc server you want to connect to (see options)
+4. Run `connect` to connect to it.

+#### Local use

 1. Navigate to the test client dir